-Venetian Gondolas Sunset Cruise – In terms of wait times, the Venetian Gondolas are a much better option early in the day, right after all of the headliners.
-However, nothing beats a gondola ride at sunset with views of the sky aglow behind Mount Prometheus, returning right as the popcorn lights of the Venice section of Mediterranean Harbor light up against the deep blue dusk sky.
+Venetian Gondolas Sunset Cruise – If you didn’t do the Venetian Gondolas earlier…or if you want to ride again, nothing beats a gondola ride at sunset with views of the sky aglow behind Mount Prometheus, returning right as the popcorn lights of the Venice section of Mediterranean Harbor light up against the deep blue dusk sky.

 Closing Mysterious Island – This is the most iconic land in Tokyo DisneySea, and although you saw it earlier in the plan, there’s something about wandering through it late at night as the park empties.
 The background noises are especially ominous, Mount Prometheus’ eruptions are especially chilling, and everything just feels more…mysterious.